Related Subjects:

 - Umbilical Region:

-- Surrounds the umbilicus (navel); contains parts of the small intestine and transverse colon.
+- Surrounds the umbilicus (navel); contains parts of the small intestine, transverse colon, and abdominal aorta.
+Often involved in umbilical hernias.

 - Hypogastric (Suprapubic) Region:

-- Located below the umbilical region; contains the bladder, sigmoid colon, and reproductive organs.
+- Located below the umbilical region; contains the bladder, sigmoid colon, and reproductive organs like the uterus in females.
+Pain here may indicate urinary tract infections or gynecological issues.

 - Right Hypochondriac Region: